About Us

 David Wroth

 David Wroth began working with Aboriginal artists in Western Australia in 1982.
-With a Bachelors Degree in Fine Art and a background in painting and printmaking, David’s early career was involved with the founding of the Indigenous Art and Design company Desert Designs in the 1980s.
-With the opening of Japingka Gallery in 1995 at its current location in Fremantle, David took up the role of co-director and curator of exhibitions.
-Being closely involved with the presentation and development of the work of many of the artists who exhibit at the gallery, David maintains a close interest in the progress of their artistic careers.
+With a Bachelors Degree in Fine Art and a background in painting and printmaking, David’s early career was involved with the founding of the Aboriginal art and design company Desert Designs in the 1980s.
+With the opening of Japingka Aboriginal Art in 1995 at its current location in Fremantle, David served as co-director and curator of exhibitions.
+Being closely involved with the presentation and development of the work of many of the Aboriginal artists who exhibit at the gallery, David maintains a close interest in the progress of their artistic careers.